benallfree/lab13/site/docs/api-reference.md

 3. **Implement rate limiting** on the client side
 4. **Don't trust client state** for critical game mechanics

-This API reference covers all public methods and types in the JS13K MMO SDK.
+This API reference covers all public methods and types in the JS13K Online SDK.
 For more examples and patterns, see the other documentation pages.